SSBMTonberry/tileson/README.md

 [![Build Status](https://travis-ci.org/SSBMTonberry/tileson.svg?branch=master)](https://travis-ci.org/SSBMTonberry/tileson)

-## As of version 1.1.0, Tileson is now single-header!
+## As of version 1.1.0, Tileson is now header-only!
 This means that all you need is one file, `single_include/tileson.hpp` to have Tileson going in your project!
+The single-file is generated, and is quite large, as it uses the nlohmann/json as a built-in dependency, and might thus be a bit heavy to load (26 000 lines of code).
-You can also alternatively copy the `include` directory and all its contents if you want to have every component in their own file, but you will still only need to include the `tileson.hpp` file
+You may alternatively copy the `include` directory and all its contents if you want to have every component in their own file.
+This will probably be way less heavy for your IDE, but you will still only need to include the `tileson.h` file in the top level.

+The reason behind this change is to make it much easier to include Tileson in your project, without the need to build a Tileson lib or even care about which build system you use (whether it is CMake or something else).

 # Tileson
 Tileson is a modern and helpful cross-platform json-parser for C++, used for parsing Tiled maps.